A guide to your website SEO with Dazzly (USA)

-News sites are classic examples of this, e.g. msn.com and reddit.com.
-News sites often get a lot of traffic and are analysed carefully by search engines to maintain their authority.
+News sites are classic examples of this, e.g. nytimes.com and stuff.co.nz.
+News sites often get a lot of traffic and are analyzed carefully by search engines to maintain their authority.
 Business directories can also be an easy way to get links back to your website and these are often free.

 Social Media can also be a good way to drive some external traffic to your website, though these links don't usually carry much weight for ranking purposes it's still a good idea to show search engines how other external content is related to your website.